-U.S. freight carload traffic for the week ending Jan.
-28, 2012 was down 2.8% compared with the fourth week of 2011, the Association of American Railroads said Thursday.
-By contrast, U.S. intermodal volume for the week rose 5.5% compared with the same week last year.
+Resuming a pattern repeated through much of 2012, U.S. freight carload volume for the week ending June 2, 2012, fell short of the comparable week in 2011, down 3.1%, after gaining ground in the previous week, the Association of American Railroads reported Thursday.
+Continuing its winning streak, U.S. intermodal volume for the week was up 4.1% compared with the same week last year.